Table of Contents

 • Detractors (0–6)

-How Branding Agencies Use Analytics to Improve Performance
+How a Strategic Branding Agency Uses Data to Improve Performance

-• Improving content formats based on engagement trends
+• Improving content formats based on engagement data

-• Prioritizing keywords that drive both awareness and conversions
+• Prioritizing keywords that support both awareness and conversion

-Whether you partner with a branding agency, strategic branding agency, or manage branding in-house, performance measurement is the foundation of effective brand strategy.
+Whether you work with a branding company, partner with a strategic branding agency, or manage brand strategy internally, performance measurement is what transforms creative ideas into measurable business impact.

 Frequently Asked Questions

-Strong brand performance is defined by high awareness, positive perception, strong engagement, high retention, growing CLV, and a positive NPS.
+Strong performance combines high awareness, positive perception, deep engagement, strong retention, increasing CLV, and a positive NPS.

 How often should brand performance be reviewed?